Accessibility for content creators

 Clearly written descriptive labels are an important way to make the user experience more accessible.
 Good labels tell the user the purpose of the button or field.
 Using one or two words, these short descriptors should be used to direct users to the next part of their experience on a website.

-Alternative image text
+Alternative image text - descriptive or decorative?

 Alternative image text describes the content and function of images on the page.
 This provides a clearer experience for people using screen readers.
 When an image is unable to load or a user chose not to view images, alternative image text is displayed.
 Alternative image text is also used by search engines to get a better understanding of the content on the page.
 When writing alternative image text: